Ayaka Ōhashi: Biography

 Ōhashi was born in Urawa, Saitama on September 13, 1994, and moved to Tokyo when she was five.
 There, she joined a theater company and appearing in various television commercials, dramas, NHK Educational TV programs, and stage productions.
 She was inspired to become a voice actress after receiving voice acting lessons she had with her theater company.

 In 2011, she participated in the 36th Horipro Talent Scout Campaign where she remained a finalist and joined the talent agency Horipro.
 She made her voice acting debut in 2012, playing a minor character in Amagami SS+ plus.
 In April of the same year, she was cast as Fleur Blanc in Eureka Seven AO thus becoming her first main role.
 Later that year, she was cast as Uzuki Shimamura in the mobile game The Idolmaster Cinderella Girls becoming her second main role.
 She would later reprise the role in various other media, including the anime adaptation.
 She has since appeared in many stage events and radio programs.

 In 2014, she made her official debut as a singer for Lantis by performing Sabagebu! -Survival Game Club!-s opening theme song "YES!!" which she also played the main character, Momoka Sonokawa.
 That same year, she voiced the character Kurome in Akame ga Kill!.
 Her first album ~Kidō ~Start Up! (起動~Start Up!) was released on May 18, 2016; the album peaked at fourteenth on the Oricon weekly charts.

 In 2015, she was cast as a drummer character, Sāya Yamabuki of the band Poppin'Party, in Bushiroad's multimedia franchise BanG Dream!.
 She has stated that although she had drumming skill prior to joining the franchise, she had never performed them in public.

 In 2017, she played the character Aki Adagaki in Masamune-kun's Revenge which she also performed the opening theme song.
 Later that year, she was cast as Adeltroot Alter in Knight's & Magic; she also performed the series' ending theme song.
-The following year, she was cast as Vodka in Cygames's multimedia franchise Uma Musume Pretty Derby.
+The following year, she was cast as Vodka in Cygames's multimedia franchise Umamusume: Pretty Derby.

 In February 2020, Anime Frontier announced that Ōhashi would perform her first U.S. concert on May 8 in Fort Worth, Texas, but the event was cancelled due to the COVID-19 pandemic.

+On 23 June 2026, it was announced that she would be leaving HoriPro International at the end of the month.

+On 01 July 2026, Ohashi Announced that she joined the Talent Agency INSPION Agency.